baileyhmc/Code-School-Student-Projects/README.md

 BM included a minimum of 2 custom-written CSS elements linked a CSS stylesheet.

-CSS includes the ability to hover over clickable cards, drop shadow on hover, focus-within on hover, ability to change color of cards when hovering, ability to change the text color of linked website when hoving over card (in this site I choose to keep the text color the same when hovering or not for "Check out my project!" text, but the element is there)
+CSS includes the ability to hover over clickable cards to show what current card is selected via use of transitions which implements a color change, drop shadow, focus-within, ability to change the text color of linked website when hoving over card (in this site I choose to keep the text color the same when hovering or not for "Check out my project!" text, but the element is there)

 3) Your project includes JavaScript in a separate .js file